-Named after the widely known archaeological site, Poverty Point, located a few miles away, Louisiana’s Poverty Point Reservoir State Park offers camping and lodging alongside a 2,700-acre artificial lake which draws a massive number of visitors and RV campers to the park.
-Rightfully considered the nucleus of tourist attraction at Poverty Point Reservoir State Park, this lake packs in a range of water sports.
-Angling for prized species like crappie, catfish, and many others is a year-round activity here.
-Boating is also permitted, and the availability of facilities like a marina, boat launch, and a concession store ensure a rewarding boating experience every time.
-The lake sits on the back of the park’s migratory routes for waterfowls making it an extraordinary bird watching destination.
+Named after the widely known archaeological site Poverty Point, Poverty Point Reservoir State Park is a very popular RV getaway destination in northeastern Louisiana.
+The park is located alongside a 2,700-acre artificial reservoir that draws a massive number of visitors to the area.
+The reservoir is perfect for a range of water sports and fishing is a year-round activity here.
+Boating is also permitted, and the availability of facilities like a marina, boat launch, and a concession store ensures a rewarding boating experience for all.
+The lake sits on the back of the park’s migratory routes for waterfowls so it is also an extraordinary bird-watching destination.

 RV Rentals in Poverty Point Reservoir State Park